isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 Running containerized VMs in KubeVirt uses the [containerDisk](https://kubevirt.io/user-guide/docs/latest/creating-virtual-machines/disks-and-volumes.html#containerdisk) feature which provides the ability to store and distributed VM disks in the container image registry.
 The disks are pulled from the container registry and reside on the local node hosting the VMs that consume the disks.

-Before running VMs in KubeVirt, first we need to have KubeVirt running in a Kubernetes cluster.
-The company already have a [OKD 4 Kubernetes cluster](https://www.okd.io/) installed which provides out of the box a container registry and some required security features such as _Role Based Access Controls (RBAC)_ and _Security Context Constraints (SCC)_.
+Prior to run VMs in KubeVirt, it first must be running in the Kubernetes cluster.
+The company already have an [OKD 4 Kubernetes cluster](https://www.okd.io/) installed which provides out of the box a container registry and some required security features such as _Role Based Access Controls (RBAC)_ and _Security Context Constraints (SCC)_.

 > info "Information"
 > [Here](https://blog.openshift.com/enterprise-kubernetes-with-openshift-part-one/) you can find useful information between the similarities and differences between OKD and Kubernetes.

 On top of the OKD cluster, KubeVirt is required so that we can run our virtual machines.
-The installation process is pretty well detailed in the [KubeVirt’s documentation](https://kubevirt.io/pages/cloud.html).
+The installation process is pretty well detailed in the [KubeVirt's documentation](https://kubevirt.io/pages/cloud.html).
 Below it is shown how KubeVirt components can be seen from the OKD web console.

 > info "Information"
 > KubeVirt version deployed is **0.26.1** which is the latest at the moment of writing.